 6. Cut Costs in Other Areas

 Do you have multiple agents handling customer service?
-You can cut back on those costs significantly by connecting eBay, Amazon, Walmart, Etsy, Shopify, Back Market and/or Newegg with a helpdesk if you sell through any of these channels, better support tools can reduce the number of work hours or even staff needed.
+You can cut back on those costs significantly by connecting eBay, Amazon, Walmart, Etsy, Shopify, Back Market and/or Newegg with a helpdesk.
+If you sell through any of these channels, better support tools can reduce the number of work hours or even the staff needed for customer service.

 Does your team spend a lot of time readjusting Amazon prices?
 Use Amazon repricing software to automate the process, save time and money, and boost sales.